h2oai/h2ogpt/README.md

 See how we compare to other tools like PrivateGPT, see our comparisons at [h2oGPT's LangChain Integration FAQ](docs/README_LangChain.md#what-is-h2ogpts-langchain-integration-like).

-We disable background uploads by disabling telemetry for huggingface, gradio, and chroma, and one can additionally avoid downloads (of fonts) by running `generate.py` with `--gradio_offline_level=2`.
+We disable background uploads by disabling telemetry for Hugging Face, gradio, and chroma, and one can additionally avoid downloads (of fonts) by running `generate.py` with `--gradio_offline_level=2`.
 See [Offline Documentation](docs/FAQ.md#offline-mode) for details.

 #### Client API